opensafely/documentation/docs/codelist-intro.md

 Codes are alphanumerical codes that are attached to a clinical or event description.
 There are a few different code systems such as SNOMED and CTV3, which means one clinical diagnosis can have different codes, depending on the system used.
-Most code systems arrange their codes in a hierachical structure, meaning a code can be a parent of another code or codes, and a child of another code.
+Most code systems arrange their codes in a hierarchical structure, meaning a code can be a parent of another code or codes, and a child of another code.
 This hierarchy allows all possible events within the clinical environment to be organised in a relatively systematic way.